 Fasting is a quarter of faith.
-This is because Prophet Muhammad & said, "Fasting is half of patience (sabr)"2, and it has also been mentioned by 'Abd Allah ibn Mas'ūd that, "Patience is half of faith."3 Then fasting is totally different to other forms of worship as Allah personally promised to reward the one fasting.
+This is because Prophet Muhammad (peace be upon him) said one half of fasting is Sabr, and in another hadīth, he said Sabr is half of faith.
+Then fasting is totally different to other forms of worship as Allāh personally promised to reward the one fasting.

-Imam al-Ghazālī mentions several prophetic traditions which remind us the value of fasting for the sake of Allāh.
+Imām al-Ghazālī mentions several ahādīth which remind us the value of fasting for the sake of Allāh.
 For example:

 I swear with the Being Whose in His Hands lies my life!
-The odour from the faster's mouth is more pleasant to Allāh than musk perfume.4
+The odour from the faster's mouth is more pleasant to Allāh than musk perfume.